solarlabsteam/missed-blocks-checker/README.md

 An example of the network where you have to specify all the prefixes manually is Iris.

 Additionally, you can pass a `--config` flag with a path to your config file (I use .toml, but anything supported by [viper](https://github.com/spf13/viper) should work).

+## Notifications channels

+Currently this program supports the following notifications channels:
+1) Telegram

+Go to @BotFather in Telegram and create a bot.
+After that, there are two options:
+- you want to send messages to a user.
+This user should write a message to @getmyid_bot, then copy the `Your user ID` number.
+Also keep in mind that the bot won't be able to send messages unless you contact it first, so write a message to a bot before proceeding.
+- you want to send messages to a channel.
+Write something to a channel, then forward it to @getmyid_bot and copy the `Forwarded from chat` number.
+Then add the bot as an admin.

+Then run a program with `--telegram-token <token> --telegram-chat <chat ID>`.

+2) Slack

+Go to the Slack web interface -> Manage apps and create a new app.
+Give the app the `chat:write` scope and add the integration to a channel by typing `/invite <bot username>` there.
+After that, run the program with `--slack-token <token> --slack-chat <channel name>`.

 ## Which networks this is guaranteed to work?